 Any facial line which expresses should be treated with Botox while those at rest require filler.
 Properly diluted Botox works great at crease points on your face and usually lasts for about three to four months.
 It has been known to give optimum results in areas where facial expressions leave lines such as crow’s feet and frown lines (sometimes referred to as ‘11’s).
 Dermal fillers must be used on other deep lines which are present even where the muscles do not contract like the laugh lines.
 HA fillers come in various thicknesses and there is a choice for every skin type with results lasting anywhere from 9 to 12 months.
 Deep fillers, like Voluma, can give you results which last for about 12 to 14 months and Bellafill can last 5 years and longer.

-The best way to find out more about addressing your questions and concerns with either Botox or one of the dermal fillers is to consult with either Dr. Partington or Dr. Windle at Partington Plastic Surgery.
+The best way to find out more about addressing your questions and concerns with either Botox or one of the dermal fillers is to consult with Dr. Partington at Partington Plastic Surgery.
 With over 45 years of combined injection experience they will be glad to evaluate your skin and assess the best required treatment to achieve your optimal results.

-To celebrate our Best of Western Washington nomination enjoy a special offer on Botox when you vote here.
+To celebrate our Best of Western Washington nomination enjoy a special offer on Botox.